-A dystopian science fiction novel scheduled for release sometime this millennium.
+A dystopian science fiction novel series scheduled for release sometime this millennium.

 In the 22nd century, a father and daughter run afoul of the feared Bureau of Environmental Security when an accidental fire at their ranch destroys an endangered species.
 The father, now a fugitive, is pursued by a BES inspector determined to bring him to justice.
 Carbon Run is a disturbing and absorbing dystopian science fiction adventure set in a post-global warming world in which all oil-based fuels are illegal, environmental criminals are “disidentified,” murderous pirates roam an Arctic Ocean devoid of ice year-round, and smugglers risk their lives to bring life-giving heat to refugees of the Warming.
 Carbon Run is scheduled for release as soon as I can find a publisher.

 Bet: Stowaway Daughter

 Lisbet “Bet” Lindstrom is the 13-year-old daughter of a sea captain convicted of theft and sent to prison.
 Bet is convinced her father is innocent, but she has no way to prove it.
 Desperate to free her father, she visits his old fishing boat, and spots a horribly scarred sailor who might know the truth about the crime.
 Ignoring the warnings of her friends, she secretly jumps aboard the ship and sails to Alaska.
 She braves huge storms, performs daring rescues, and faces the man who threatens everything she loves.